openvinotoolkit/openvino/docs/MO_DG/prepare_model/MO_Python_API.md

 ``layout``, ``source_layout`` and ``dest_layout`` accept an ``openvino.runtime.Layout`` object or ``string``.

-Example of usage of ``Layout`` class for setting of layout of model input:
+Example of using the ``Layout`` class to set the layout of a model input:

 .. code-block:: python